 Singers of all musical backgrounds and abilities meet on the 1st & 3rd Saturdays of each month 10 am-noon to sing haunting 4-part a cappella harmonies from the shape-note tunebook known as The Sacred Harp.
 No harps are involved; the “sacred harp” is the human voice.
 This kind of singing evolved from British folk music, originated in 18th-century English parish churches and became part of an early American tradition.
 Singing is open to all at no charge; singing sessions are particpatory and non-performance-oriented with no director and no audience.
 Songbooks are provided.
 Check out more at Sacred Harp.

-As part of the annual Greater Victoria Performing Arts Festival that attracts over 9000 students of music, dance, and dramatic arts for workshops and performances, St. Philip hosted the Speech and Dramatic Arts performances for a second year running on April 23-27, 2019.
+As part of the annual Greater Victoria Performing Arts Festival that attracts over 9000 students of music, dance, and dramatic arts for workshops and performances, St. Philip has been hosting the Speech and Dramatic Arts performances since 2018.

 Click here for photos of our facilities